LucasDelfino92/morrowindsharp/main.md

 Optimizes the most performance heavy areas of vanilla Morrowind through texture atlases.
 The mod mantains parity with the **Morrowind Optimization Patch**, further improving performance on existing meshes.
 - Click on the green **Code** button at the top of the page and then **Download ZIP**.
 - Extract the contents of the archive.
-- From the extracted archive, select all individual folders and the README.md (do *not* select the folder containing all these) and create a new archive called **AtlAd**.
-If successful, when installing this archive you should be prompted to install it as a BAIN installer in MO2.
+- From the extracted archive, select all individual folders and the README.md (do *not* select the folder containing all these) and create a new archive called **Project Atlas**.
+If done correctly, you should be prompted to install this file as a BAIN installer in MO2.
 - BAIN options to install:
   - [X] 00 Core
   - [X] 01 Textures - Intelligent Textures